epiverse-trace/superspreading/README.md

 ### Calculate the heterogeneity of transmission

-Case study using data from early Ebola outbreak in Guinea in 2014, stratified by index and non-index cases, as in Kucharski et al.
+Case study using data from early Ebola outbreak in Guinea in 2014, stratified by index and non-index cases, as in Adam J. Kucharski et al.
 ([2016](#ref-kucharskiEffectivenessRingVaccination2016)).
 Data on
 transmission from index and secondary cases for Ebola in 2014.